Blog

 Occupational health referrals can help identify mental health concerns that might be underlying, and signpost individuals to the right support.
 At the same time, they can also advise employers on practical adjustments that promote a healthier work environment.

-At The Health Suite, our clinicians take a holistic approach, combining psychological support with physical health screening to address the full spectrum of employee wellbeing.
+At The Health Suite Leicester, our clinicians take a holistic approach, combining psychological support with physical health screening to address the full spectrum of employee wellbeing.

 3. Legal Compliance and Risk Management

-Employers have a duty of care to their employees, and are tasked with ensuring that working conditions are not negatively impacting employee health.
+Employers have a duty of care to their employees and are tasked with ensuring that working conditions do not negatively impact employee health.
 This is reinforced by law in some industries – especially in cases like manual handling, or where exposure to dangerous materials is commonplace.

 What Services Are Included in Occupational Health?